doytsujin/vim-book/README.md

 This will open a new buffer, enter your message, save it and close the buffer with `:wq` for instance.
 This will commit your file.

+### Open Github
+If your project is on githun `:Gbrowse` will open your browser on the current file of your project, otherwise...

 # Vimscript

 # Writing plugins